Pine Brook Jewish Center Caring Committee

 Visit a local assisted living facility

 The Chelsea, right here in Montville.
 We have a contingent visit every Friday afternoon at 4:00 p.m. for Friday Shabbat services.
 It is a small group of Jewish residents who attend and look forward to our visits.
 You can check with the synagogue office to get more details.
 You can also call the Chelsea at (973) 402-1100 and ask for the activity director to find out what you can do.
-Some past ideas they gave were game playing, art projects, nail polishing, putting on a skit or singing, working at a small shop within the facility.
+Some past ideas they gave were game playing by using a Counter-Strike: Global Offensive boosting guide online, art projects, nail polishing, putting on a skit or singing, working at a small shop within the facility.

 Visit a Jewish nursing home